 Medical Child Support Orders (MCSO) issued by state or federal court

 Permanently moving to a new area that offers different health plan options

 Losing other health coverage due to a job loss, divorce, loss of eligibility for Medicaid or CHIP

 Those covered in an Insurance Marketplace (state or federal exchange) and having a change in income or household status that affects eligibility for tax credits or cost-sharing reductions

 Voluntarily Quitting Health Coverage Is Not A Qualifying Event

-Stopping health coverage or being terminated for not paying insurance premiums are not considered loss of coverage.
-Losing coverage that is not minimum essential coverage is also not considered loss of coverage.)
+Stopping health coverage for not paying insurance premiums are not considered loss of coverage.
+Losing coverage that is not minimum essential coverage is also not considered loss of coverage.